tsantek/CryptoSearch/README.md

 Crypto Search is a project for Galvanize and my personal portfolio.

-Aplication is hosted on surge with Firebase Auth login and database.
+Application is hosted on surge with Firebase Auth login and database.

 Story:
 User can create account.